 This is not to say that the story should always end at that moment of revelation.
 Depending on the subject matter, the story might require a bit more summing up.
 But not too much.
 The sooner it ends after the bingo moment, the more power it retains.

 In addition, the “bingo moment” should be in the present time of the story, not in a flashback.
 In the title story of Lee Smith’s collection, “Me and My Baby View the Eclipse,” an otherwise happily-married housewife and mother, Sharon, has been having a clandestine affair with a local pharmacist, Raymond.
-Then, on a day when he comes over so they can watch the eclipse in her backyard and then go to her bed, they are discovered afterward by her six-year-old coming home from school.
+Then, on a day when he comes to her house so they can watch the eclipse in her backyard and then go to her bed, they are discovered afterward by her six-year-old coming home from school.
 Raymond, nearly dressed, distracts the child, but the next day, when the girl asks who he was, Sharon says, “Oh, just nobody,”and suddenly realizes that is true.
 This is the bingo moment.
 The affair is over.
 She will always love Raymond, but she loves her family and her life more.